 - Dr. Alan Grant in Jurassic Park, not exactly the funniest or nicest guy in the movie, nevertheless gets one in on the kids when he grabs the (inactive) perimeter fence and screams like he's being electrocuted.
 Alexis was not amused, but Tim thought it was funny.

 - Almost anything the Marx Brothers did or said on screen was probably attributable to this, whether scripted or not.

 - Harry Dresden in The Dresden Files has a near-pathological need to wisecrack about things, provided his Berserk Button has yet to be pushed.
 He will snark at villains and heroes and would-be allies alike, and one of his defining character traits according to the RPG is "Epic Wiseass" (which, by the rules, means the GM can reward his player if he ends making trouble for himself by up cracking jokes at and pissing off someone he really shouldn't have).
 It should be noted that when Harry gets sufficiently riled or frightened, he stops, and it's usually an indicator that things are really serious.

 - No matter the consequences, no matter the situation, Michael Scott will say "That's what she said!"
 He once said it within minutes of being reprimanded for saying it.

-- Scott's predecessor in the British version of The Office, David Brent, had a similar problem; his jokes were less predictable, but equally unfunny.
+- Scott's predecessor in The Office (UK), David Brent, had a similar problem; his jokes were less predictable, but equally unfunny.
 These two may be the patron saints of this trope.

 - In the Doctor Who episode "Tooth and Claw", Rose attempts to get Queen Victoria to say, "We are not amused", with increasing desperation.